kulakovskyi/angular-portfolio-layout/README.md

 - **Angular**: The project is developed using the Angular framework.
 - **RxJS**: The RxJS library is used for reactive programming.
 - **Firebase**: Data is fetched from and stored on Firebase for a seamless backend experience.
+- **NgRx**: The NgRx library is utilized for state management in Angular applications.
+  - **Store**: NgRx Store is used to manage the state of the application in a centralized store.
+  - **Effects**: NgRx Effects are employed for managing side effects, such as asynchronous operations like fetching data from Firebase.
+  - **Selectors**: NgRx Selectors are used to efficiently select and derive slices of state from the store.

 ## Features
 - **Animations**: The application utilizes Angular's built-in animation features to enhance the user experience.